 Fast + cheap = poor quality – The markets for labor and materials are competitive, therefore the prices for everything are whittled down as far as is reasonable.
 A good example is laminate versus traditional hardwood floors; the former are less resilient and can only be sanded and refinished once or twice.
 But they are cheaper and faster to install.

 They’re busy now – Contractors are generally booked 2-4 months in advance.
 Factor that into your own timing when buying and planning to move in.

 Be wary of the low-ball quote – The inexperienced contractor will not budget adequately for a job.
 If you get several quotes – which is recommended – look for the mid-range prices, or pay top dollar if your renovation is likely to be tricky due to quirks or vintage aspects of a property.

 One final note is that most contractors are themselves engaged in the work.
 That means they are often unable to immediately return phone calls as might be expected from someone working in an office.
 A two or three delay should not be read as indifference.

-Tracy King Realty works with buyers and sellers of homes in NELA.
-She has a good sense of values, so give her a call (323-243-1234) for advice on which fixer-uppers are worth the price and which ones aren’t.
+The Tracy King Team works with buyers and sellers of homes in NELA.
+They have a good sense of values, so contact them for advice on which fixer-uppers are worth the price and which ones aren’t.

 With over 30 years experience in helping clients buy and sell homes in Northeast Los Angeles, Tracy King has a depth of real estate knowledge that makes her the go-to for both the first-time home buyer and the seasoned real estate investor.
 When she's not holding open houses or negotiating offers, Tracy enjoys wine tasting, cooking, or planning her next trip to Paris.
 If you are looking to buy or sell a home in Northeast Los Angeles, contact the Tracy King Team at 626.827.9795 or firstname.lastname@example.org.